Meet the team

 A sophomore from Raleigh, Adam is a media and journalism major with a concentration in broadcast and electronic journalism.
 He joins Argyle Report having worked as a color commentator for select Carolina baseball games.
 His other roles have included running official replay for men's basketball games, various production roles for Olympic sports at Carolina as well as assisting at ACC baseball, football and basketball championships as a media relations intern.
 One of Adam's favorite memories is watching the Diamond Heels beat NC State in the 2013 ACC Baseball Tournament 18-inning marathon en route to a conference championship.

 A Carolina sophomore studying journalism with a creative writing minor, Ashley joined Argyle Report after working as a social media manager and copy editor for her high school newspaper, the Hough Pinpoint.
 Raised as an NC State fan, Ashley now loves all Carolina sports, particularly basketball.

-Jeremy is a 2017 UNC graduate and Greensboro native who will contribute to Argyle Report's coverage of the North Carolina women's soccer team.
+Jeremy is a 2017 UNC graduate and Greensboro native who contributed to Argyle Report's coverage of the North Carolina women's soccer team.
 Before joining, he was an assistant sports editor for The Daily Tar Heel during his junior and senior years -- covering sports such as men's and women's soccer, men's and women's tennis, men's and women's lacrosse, men's and women's basketball, baseball and football -- and he most recently interned with MLB.com covering the Cincinnati Reds.
 Some of his favorite stories include his feature on women's soccer coach Anson Dorrance, his column on how the 2017 UNC men's basketball team couldn't win a national title (spoiler alert: it did) and his piece on the 2016 men's lacrosse team playing for coach Joe Breschi and his son Michael.